pondurupurnachandrarao-cmd/CPP_Programs/README.md

 17. Write a C++ program to print the multiplication table of a given number using a for loop.

 18. Write a C++ program to find the sum of first n natural numbers.
 The program should take the value of n from the user and display the sum.

+19. Write a C++ program to find the factorial of a given number using a for loop.